 Load the sliced file into your printer:

-- For resin: Choose a “high-detail” resin (PER ESEMPIO., Anycubic ABS-Like Resin) to avoid hole deformation.
+- For resin: Choose a “high-detail” resin (per esempio., Anycubic ABS-Like Resin) to avoid hole deformation.

-- Post-Process (Se necessario)
+- Post-Process (If Needed)

 Most multi-hole prototypes work without extra steps, but these improve quality: